Textile hemp: An ecological and comfortable solution

 Uses

-At Royal Mer, we integrate hemp into our products to offer clothing combining comfort, style and durability.
+At Royal Mer, we integrate hemp into our products to offer clothing that combines comfort, style and durability.
 Our t-shirts in 85% cotton and 15% hemp benefit from all the exceptional properties of this natural fiber.